gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 Then, I recommend reading [Mark Longair](http://longair.net)'s [short introduction to git](http://longair.net/blog/2011/04/18/a-short-introduction-to-git/).
 It's available as a PDF from his website.
 Just skip straight to Section 3, _Basic Principles_.
 He includes more details than I did here, and he does a great job of explaining all the basics of using git that you'll need to know.

 Lastly, for an interactive tutorial that will teach you how to use branches, merge and rebase effectively, with an interactive shell and a matching animation of your source tree, check out [Learn Git Branching](http://pcottle.github.io/learnGitBranching/?demo).
+I can't recommend this enough.
+You don't *have* to follow the tutorials, so I actually use this all the time to practice tricky merges before messing with my own repositories.
+Especially when the merge involves a command I haven't used in a while.

 > **Pro tip:** For users of R, I highly recommend using [RStudio](http://www.rstudio.com/) as your IDE.
 It allows you to [easily enable source control with git](http://www.rstudio.com/ide/docs/version_control/overview) from within RStudio.
 >